Taxa Mantis Trailer Tour: NASA Architect Designs Trailer

-Taxa Mantis & Functionality
+Taxa Mantis Camper Trailer & Its Functionality

 Functionality is key with this design.
 Instead of hiding joinery (mostly rivets), Taxa keeps the frame and hardware visible and easy to edit.
 Using quality materials, this creates a minimalistic aesthetic with a focus on materials.

-The powder coated steel frame also has many strategically placed holes.
+The powder-coated steel frame also has many strategically placed holes.
 This allows you to connect carabiners for hanging & strapping items as you wish.

 The storage areas are the size of standard milk crates.
-With this design you can easily store and access your goods without using customized containers.
+With this design, you can easily store and access your goods without using customized containers.

 Power Options for Taxa Mantis

-12V DC is the main power source throughout the trailer.
+12V DC is the primary power source throughout the trailer.
 It has two house batteries and is ready to be connected to solar power.
 The Mantis can plug into shore power (they have an Air Conditioner option), but there’s only one location to plug into AC power.

 How Many Can The Taxa Mantis Sleep?

 Even though the Mantis only measures 17 feet, it can sleep up to four people.
 The front seating area transforms into a bunk bed.
-The rear U-shaped dinette joins to create a bed that sleeps two.
+The rear U-shaped dinette joins to create a mattress that sleeps two.